mahoney1/test/eploy-to-fabric-multi-org.md

 <h2 class='everybody'>Prerequisites</h2>

-If you have installed the development environment, you will need to first stop the {{site.data.conrefs.hlf_full}} provided by the development environment:
+If you have previously installed the Composer IDE / development environment, you will need to first tear down the {{site.data.conrefs.hlf_full}} containers provided by the development environment:

     cd ~/fabric-tools
     ./stopFabric.sh
     ./teardownFabric.sh

-Clone the following GitHub repository:
+Next, clone the following GitHub Fabric Samples repository (rather than use the samples from the [Fabric site:](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html) at this point, it needs some changes)

     git clone -b issue-6978 https://github.com/sstone1/fabric-samples.git

-Follow the [Building Your First Network tutorial](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html), ensuring that you use the GitHub repository cloned in the previous step.
-You must not clone and use the Hyperledger Fabric version of the GitHub repository as it is currently missing changes that are required for this tutorial.
+We are using the  [Building Your First Network](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html) Fabric sample network for this multi-org tutorial.
+We will refer to this {{site.data.conrefs.hlf_full}} network as the 'BYFN' (Building Your First Network) network henceforth.
+If you choose to split your organisations across separate physical machines or separate virtual machines running on different IP networks, it is outside the scope of this particular tutorial.
+You will need to configure the blockchain network (for each org) and check that you can deploy/interact with some Fabric chaincode samples deployed to that network.
+Furthermore, the container names defined below in the connection profiles are resolved easily on single-machine based tutorial - you will need to ensure your setup is configured for any resolution or routing that is required between the machines.

 <h2 class='everybody'>Step One: Starting a {{site.data.conrefs.hlf_full}} network</h2>

-In order to follow this tutorial, you must start a {{site.data.conrefs.hlf_full}} network.
+In order to follow this tutorial, you must start up a fresh {{site.data.conrefs.hlf_full}} network.

 This tutorial will assume that you use the {{site.data.conrefs.hlf_full}} network provided in the {{site.data.conrefs.hlf_full}} [Building Your First Network tutorial](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html).
-We will refer to this {{site.data.conrefs.hlf_full}} network as the BYFN (Building Your First Network) network.

 You can now start the BYFN network.
 You must specify additional flags that are not specified in the Building Your First Network tutorial.
 This is because we want to use CouchDB as the world state database, and we want to start a Certificate Authority (CA) for each organization.